ferama/bruco/docs/content/getting-started.md

 $ kubectl -n bruco apply -f https://raw.githubusercontent.com/ferama/bruco/main/hack/k8s/resources/controller.yaml
 ```

-The result should be something like this that means that the bruco controller is up and running:
+The result should be something like this, that means that the bruco controller is up and running:

 ```sh
 $ kubectl -n bruco get pods